Volume 40 | Issue 147

-The calendar provided in this FYI In-Depth will help sponsors of governmental retirement plans that are exempt from many ERISA requirements set up a schedule of activities to address as the year progresses so that important deadlines for qualified public-sector plans are met.
+The calendar provided in this FYI In-Depth will help sponsors of governmental retirement plans that are exempt from many ERISA requirements set up a schedule of activities to address as the year progresses so that you meet important deadlines for qualified public-sector plans.
 As you evaluate the various tasks, you can confirm suitable deadlines with your vendors for their completion.
-As you make your plans, there are a number of key issues for you to consider as we head into 2017.
+As you make your plans, there are a number of key issues for you to consider as we head into 2018.

 Review of Plan Administration

 In addition to verifying that routine tasks are monitored in accordance with plan terms and administrative policies – such as making required minimum distributions – administrators must be on the alert for some not-so-common tasks.
 Here are some key areas to watch:

 Remind participants of any opportunity to name beneficiaries.
 Many plan administrators have had to sort out competing claims for death benefits because of unclear or missing beneficiary designations.
 These disputes can sometimes result in costly litigation.
 Most plans make a participant’s spouse the default beneficiary.
 If the plan offers a choice, and a participant wants plan benefits diverted to someone else, such as children, parents or a favorite charity, a properly executed beneficiary designation is the ticket.
 Make a point of reminding plan participants to update their beneficiary designations and let them know if they must use specific plan forms to make their designation.

 Identify lost participants with vested benefits.
 Returned plan notices, statements or distribution checks should be researched timely to identify lost participants.
 The sooner the search is started, the more likely you’ll be able to locate that a terminated participant whose address has changed.
 Funds covering any check that remains outstanding for a significant period should be redeployed to the trust or, depending on the amount, rolled into an IRA.
 Adjustments will be needed to address any income tax that had been withheld.